coq/coq/doc/sphinx/practical-tools/coqide.rst

 At the moment these are not working well.
 We recommend you compile from a terminal window for now.
 We expect to fix them soon.

-*Compile buffer* saves the current buffer and compiles it with `rocq c` as specified in the *Externals* section of the *Edit/Preferences* dialog.
+*Compile buffer* saves the current buffer and compiles it with `rocq compile` as specified in the *Externals* section of the *Edit/Preferences* dialog.
 Output appears in the *Messages* panel.
 It's mostly useful for single-file projects because it doesn't automatically recompile other files that it depends on that may have changed.